IamAdedo/UD-Ipfs/README.md

 # UD-Ipfs

-A landing page hosted on ipfs
+A single-file landing page hosted on ipfs